carlfriess/LED_Receiver/README.md

 Setting the `DEBUG` preprocessor macro to `1` will make the Arduino output additional data that can be conveniently plotted using the Arduino Serial Plotter.
 Below is a trace showing the sequence of characters `ABC`.
 The green line is the current measured light level, the blue line is a low-pass filtered version of the measured light level, the red line shows the estimation of if the current bit is 0 or 1 and the orange line shows the computed character boundaries.

 <p align="center"><img alt="Demo video" src="img/debug.png" /></p>

+Clearly there is plenty of room for improvement here.
+In particular, the symbol rate is very low, the modulation isn't particularly sophisticated and there is no forward error correction.
+I found the main limiting factor of the symbol rate in accurately timing the flashing in the browser.
+A native app should probably be able to meet tighter timing constraints and allow for slightly higher data rates.